CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{< /tabs >}}

 {{%notice note%}}
-- Cumulus Linux only supports the SF3216 format (block-len(32) and node-len(16)).
+Cumulus Linux only supports the SF3216 format (block-len(32) and node-len(16)).
-- You set the interface for uA only.
 {{%/notice%}}

 ### Asymmetric Packet Trimming

 Use asymmetric packet trimming to mark trimmed packets differently based on the outgoing port.
-By default, all trimmed packets are remarked with the same DSCP value, but you can use a different DSCP value for trimmed packets sent out through different ports.
+By default, you remark all trimmed packets with the same DSCP value; however, you can use a different DSCP value for trimmed packets sent out through different ports.
 For example, you can use DSCP 21 to send trimmed packets to hosts but DSCP 11 to send trimmed packets to the uplink (spine).
 This allows the destination NIC to know where congestion occurs; on downlinks to servers or in the fabric.

 To achieve asymmetric DSCP for trimmed packets, you set a dedicated switch priority value for trimmed packets and define a switch priority to DSCP rewrite mapping for each egress interface.